 Vodka In The Ukraine

-Spirits in Ukraine is generally produced by state-owned plants which have a monopoly for producing alcohol of any kind.
+Spirits in Ukraine are generally produced by state-owned plants, which have a monopoly for producing alcohol of any kind.

 Most of the plants are part of the “State Concern of the Alcohol and Alcoholic Beverage Industry” (Ukrspirt).